amiller-phys/amiller-phys.github.io/docs/composition/blocks.md

 The beginning of a block announces the main idea in light of the preceding content.
 If terminology from a previous block or lesson is needed, it is woven into the text here.
 All blocks begin with an informative heading.

 Navigating back and forth between blocks is not simple.
-In the beginning of a block, you should include all information the learner needs to navigate the block successfully — even if it introduces some redundancy in the lesson.
+The beginning of a block includes all information the learner needs to navigate the block successfully — even if it introduces some redundancy in the lesson.

 ??? example
     The first step of this block calls back to earlier content, and includes a [glossary card](../formatting/glossary.md) for reference in this block.